-Valoctocogene Roxaparvovec Demonstrated Sustained Normal or Near Normal Factor VIII Levels in Severe Hemophilia A for Most Patients at Both Doses in Phase 1/2 Study.
+Valoctocogene Roxaparvovec Demonstrated Sustained Normal or Near Normal Factor VIII Levels in Severe Haemophilia A for Most Patients at Both Doses in Phase 1/2 Study.

-BioMarin Pharmaceutical Inc. have announced an update to its previously reported results of an open-label Phase 1/2 study of valoctocogene roxaparvovec (formerly BMN 270), an investigational gene therapy treatment for severe hemophilia A.
+BioMarin Pharmaceutical Inc. have announced an update to its previously reported results of an open-label Phase 1/2 study of valoctocogene roxaparvovec (formerly BMN 270), an investigational gene therapy treatment for severe haemophilia A.

 BMN 270 gene therapy for severe haemophilia A was originally licensed by UCLB based on research from the laboratory of Professor Amit Nathwani and his team at UCL in collaboration with researchers at St. Jude Children’s Research Hospital.